Six Weird Lies Christians Sometimes Believe-

 Feel free to fill in the blank with whatever issue you (or someone you know) has decided God stopped caring about over the course of the last century.
 On one level, it actually makes sense that unbelievers would choose to think that God has somehow moderated His stance on issues like hatred, lust, adultery, greed, selfish-ambition, homosexuality and covetousness.
 Heathens have a vested interest in buying into that line of thinking.
 However, anytime Christians buy into this lie we lose our individual and cultural moral authority.
 Even a small loss of moral authority seriously hinders our ability to be obedient to the command to act as witnesses for Jesus (Acts 1:8).

-Christians who grow-up in a Christian home are spiritually superior to those who grow-up with pagans or vice-versa –
+Christians who grow-up in a Christian home are spiritually superior to those who grow-up in a heathen home or vice-versa –

 A lot of God’s people (including me) have bought into one version or another of this lie at some point in their Christian life.
 Christians who come from a long line of Christians and Christians who grew up in the spiritual ghetto (metaphorically speaking) are the ones most likely to believe this lie but for entirely different reasons.
 The first group sometimes has issues with spiritual pride and self-reliance and the second doesn’t always have the faith to believe God can turn their mess into a message.
 Both lines of thinking are categorically wrong.
 God uses anyone willing to being used (Numbers 22:26-30).